michael105/zcomp/README.md

 encoding is quite easier, than doing something else.
 So, I leave this at it is.

-memo: most possibly it would be mobe more performant
+memo:
-     decompressing the dict partially, so at least ints (32bits) can be written at once.
+     most possibly it would be more performant decompressing the dict partially, so at least ints (32bits) can be written at once.
-     This algorithm might also be a good choice for SIMD instructions
+     This algorithm might also be a good choice for a SIMD implementation